 A risk register is in place which identifies the key risks facing the Citizens Information Board and these have been identified, evaluated and graded according to their significance.
 The register is reviewed and updated by the ARC on a quarterly basis.
+The Board reviews and updates the risk register twice annually.
 The outcome of these assessments is used to plan and allocate resources to ensure risks are managed to an acceptable level.

-The risk register details the controls and actions needed to mitigate risks and responsibility for operation of controls assigned to specific staff.
+The risk register details the controls and actions needed to mitigate risks and the specific staff responsible for operation of the controls.
 I confirm that a control environment containing the following elements is in place:

-- procedures for all key business processes have been documented, - financial responsibilities have been assigned at management level with corresponding accountability, - there is an appropriate budgeting system with an annual budget which is kept under review by senior management, - there are systems aimed at ensuring the security of the information and communication technology systems, - there are systems in place to safeguard the assets, and - control procedures over grant funding to outside agencies ensure adequate control over approval of grants and monitoring and review of grantees to ensure grant funding has been applied for the purpose intended.
+- procedures for all key business processes have been documented. - financial responsibilities have been assigned at management level with corresponding accountability, - there is an appropriate budgeting system with an annual budget which is kept under review by senior management, - there are systems aimed at ensuring the security of the information and communication technology systems, - there are systems in place to safeguard the assets, and - control procedures over grant funding to outside agencies ensure adequate control over approval of grants and monitoring and review of grantees to ensure grant funding has been applied for the purpose intended.

-CIS and MABS Restructuring
+CIS and MABS Governance Post Restructuring